AsaTyr2018/MyLoRA-Desktop/desktop_app/README.md

 # MyLoRA Desktop Client

 This folder contains a Tkinter based client for interacting with the MyLoRA REST API.
-The application now uses a dark themed grid interface similar to the MyLora web gallery.
+The application now uses a dark themed grid interface inspired by the MyLora web gallery.
+Grid items display the preview with the file name overlaid at the bottom and the download action uses an accent coloured button.

 ## Usage